 Music Videos Found on the Internet

 As the Internet is now easily accessible to everyone, including children, popular sites displaying music videos are an example of how many can be negatively influenced by celebrity culture.
-Raunchy videos displaying scantily clad female singers in particular are manipulating children into thinking that dressing in such a way is acceptable.
+Raunchy videos displaying scantily clad female singers, in particular, are manipulating children into thinking that dressing in such a way is acceptable.

 Many of these music videos found on the Internet flaunt women who are ultra-thin, wearing provocative clothing and have undergone some form of cosmetic surgery.
 Children who watch these videos are likely to become body image aware and feel self-conscious because they don’t look like their idol.
-This in turn has created the sexualization of children, in that they dress older than they should and find themselves contemplating cosmetic surgery at a very young age.
+This, in turn, has created the sexualization of children, in that they dress older than they should and find themselves contemplating cosmetic surgery at a very young age.

 Further Studies